solliancenet/microsoft-mysql-developer-guide/10_BestPractices/10_03_Service_Maintenance.md

 ## Notifications

-In most cases, irrespective of whether you configure a platform-managed or custom maintenance schedule, Azure will notify you five days before a maintenance event.
+In most cases, irrespective of whether using a platform-managed or custom maintenance schedule, Azure will notify administrators five days before a maintenance event.
 The exception is critical security fixes.

 Use Azure Service Health to view upcoming infrastructure updates and set notifications.
 Refer to the links at the end of the document.